shawnlimn/ScaleGrad/README.md

 ## Finetuning GPT-2 for Language Modeling and Auto Completion

-We will again assume that you are in the `fairseq` base directory.
+We assume that you are in the `fairseq` base directory.

 ### Dataset